-In May 2013, the Authority and Developer entered into an Agreement, which granted a new four-month extension period until September 30, 2013, to engage in good faith negotiations regarding the proposed revision and phased development of the Project.
+In May 2013, the Authority and Developer entered into a Letter Agreement Re: Term Sheet (Agreement), which granted Developer a new four-month extension period until

+September 30, 2013 to engage in good faith negotiations regarding the proposed revision and phased development of the Project.
 The Agreement included milestone dates in which specific delivery of design plans and of executed documentation is required by the Developer to the Authority.
-Further, the Agreement stated the Authority and the County shall have the right to approve or disapprove, each in its sole and absolute discretion, all proposed Parcel Q Plans.
+Further, consistent with the terms of the Agreement, Authority and the County each have a right to approve or disapprove, each in its sole and absolute discretion, all proposed Parcel Q Plans.